akkartik/mu/subx/Readme.md

 turn often passed to other tools like a linker.
 The formats that all these tools use to talk to each other have grown increasingly complex in the face of decades of evolution, usage and backwards-compatibility constraints.
-All these considerations add to the burden of the Assembler developer.
+All these considerations add to the burden of the assembler developer.
 Building the assembler in a high-level language helps face up to them.

 Assemblers _do_ often accept a far simpler language, just a file format